Gautam Navlakha to be shifted to hospital, Supreme Court orders jail authorities

 The Supreme Court on Thursday directed the Taloja jail authorities to admit activist Gautam Navlakha to a hospital for medical check up and treatment, reported Live Law.
 The court said he will remain under police custody during his treatment.

-The court had initially passed an order allowing Navlakha’s plea to be released from prison and put under house arrest.
+The court had initially read an order allowing Navlakha’s plea to be released from prison and put under house arrest.
 However, Solicitor General Tushar Mehta opposed it, saying that he has not been able to look into the matter.

 The court then said it would look into the matter of placing Navlakha under house arrest on October 21.
+It also directed the hospital to submit a report on Navlakha’s check up.

 Navlakha, 70, is an accused person in the Bhima Koregaon case, which pertains to caste violence in a village near Pune in 2018.
 He was among 16 people arrested for allegedly plotting the violence.

-Note: Corrections and clarifications: The headline of an earlier version of this article stated that the court had ordered Gautam Navlakha to be released from jail and given home imprisonment.
-This has been overtaken by subsequent developments.